 A reflection paper refers to one where the student expresses their thoughts and sentiments about specific issues.
 It may be a template on one’s opinions on facts, events, controversy et al. Having critical writing and thinking skills help with the development of a reflection paper.

 Top 5 Rules for writing Hook Reflection Paper

 - Important to write concisely.
 Even if the subject matter is not objective, you should detail the logic in an organized and understandable format.
 You should ensure that the audience comprehends your points from scratch.

 - Have the major themes in mind.
 This will be necessary to ensure that you do not write your paper in a disorganized manner.
-Ensure that you have jotted down the primary points that will be in your paper.
+Ensure that you have jotted down the primary points that will be in your paper, like term paper.